ninchat/nameq/README.md

 In other words, information about each host implementing a feature is contained in a directory named after the feature, and the files are named after the hosts' IP addresses.
 The files contain feature parameters as JSON.
-File creation, modification and removal is atomic; e.g. inotify can be used to monitor changes in real time.
+File creation, modification and removal is atomic, and e.g.
+[inotify](https://en.wikipedia.org/wiki/Inotify) can be used to monitor changes in real time.

 ## Source repository contents